syncfusion-content/blazor-docs/blazor/dropdown-list/properties.md

 Specifies the tab order of the DropDownList component.

+{% highlight Razor %}

+{% include_relative code-snippet/properties/TabIndex.razor %}

+{% endhighlight %}

 ## Value

-Gets or sets the value of the selected item in the component.
+Gets or sets the Value of the selected item in the component.

 {% highlight Razor %}

 {% include_relative code-snippet/properties/Value.razor %}

 {% endhighlight %}

-## ValueExpression

 ## ValueTemplate